Revisiting the dynamics of interacting vector-like dark energy: Phase-space analysis

 \subsection{Stability of critical points}

 To study the stability of the critical points, we introduce time-dependent linear perturbations denoted as $\delta x$, $\delta y$, $\delta \varrho$, and $\delta u$ around each critical point.
 These perturbations take the form of $x=x_c+\delta x$, $y=y_c+\delta y$, $\varrho=\varrho_c+\delta \varrho$, and $u=u_c+\delta u$.
 Substituting these expressions into the autonomous system \eqref{ODE10} and linearizing the equations, we obtain the linear perturbation matrix $\mathcal{M}$, as outlined in \cite{Copeland:2006wr}.
 The eigenvalues of $\mathcal{M}$, denoted as $\mu_1$, $\mu_2$, $\mu_3$, and $\mu_4$, evaluated at each fixed point, determine the stability conditions for those points.
 Typically, the classification of stability properties proceeds as follows: (i) A \textit{stable node} exists when all the eigenvalues are negative, (ii) An \textit{unstable node} emerges when all the eigenvalues are positive, (iii) A \textit{saddle point} is characterized by having one, two, or three of the four eigenvalues as positive and the others as negative, (iv) A \textit{stable spiral} is observed when the determinant of $\mathcal{M}$ is negative, and the real part of all the eigenvalues is negative.
-Points classified as stable nodes or stable spirals are referred to as \textit{attractor points}, and these fixed points are reached during the cosmic evolution of the Universe, regardless of the initial conditions.
+Points classified as stable nodes or stable spirals are referred to as \textit{attractor points}, and these fixed points are reached during the cosmic evolution of the Universe, regardless of the initial conditions of the system, as long as they belong to the attraction basin of the critical point.
 In the following lines, we present the eigenvalues and stability conditions for each critical point in every interaction case.